-Rudy Argueta returns to the Mount in 2017-2018 for his ninth season as head coach for the Lions’ Men’s soccer team, eleventh overall.
+Rudy Argueta returns to the Mount in 2018-19 for his tenth season as head coach for the Lions’ Men’s soccer team, twelfth overall.
 Argueta was an assistant men’s coach for the Lions two years before taking over as the head coach in 2009.
 He also served as the women’s assistant soccer coach at our University for seven years.
 In his first season at the helm, he managed to change the outlook of the program and build a strong foundation for the future.
 Argueta has taken the program to two HCAC tournaments and has continues making history with the men’s program.

 In 2011, Argueta led the Lions to the first ever HCAC Tournament appearance, as they placed third in the conference regular season standings.
 He repeated this in 2016, placing fourth in the regular season standings and finishing with the MSJ men’s soccer team’s first winning season in the history of the program.